Why Shade Matters at Busch Stadium

 Seasonal Shade Guide at Busch Stadium

 St. Louis humidity and heat make seasonality significant.
 Spring games (April-May) are cool enough that shade is less critical, though still appreciated.
 Summer games (June-August) are the challenge—afternoon temperatures are high, humidity is significant, and the heat index can make unshaded seats miserable.
-Third base side premium seating is essential during summer.
+First base side premium seating is essential during summer.

 Late summer/early fall games (August-September) are still hot and humid.
 The sun's angle begins to lower slightly in late August/September, but afternoon shade at Busch remains valuable.
 October games (rare but precious in St. Louis baseball) benefit from lower sun angles and moderate temperatures.